h-bann/h-bann/README.md

 - Security – Keeping applications secure is a big priority for me, alongside speed and performance.
 - Learning New Tools – The tech world is always changing, and I aim to keep up with the latest trends and tools that can make development even better.

-Feel free to check out my projects or contact me via Linkedin (https://www.linkedin.com/in/h-bann/) for a chat!
+Feel free to check out my pinned projects or contact me via Linkedin (https://www.linkedin.com/in/h-bann/) for a chat!

 <!---
 h-bann/h-bann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.